Wizcorp/Banalize/README.md

 ### Non-ruby policies (i.e. others)

-Every 'other; policy should comform to few rules:
+Every 'other; policy should conform to few rules:
 - it must return information about itself when called with parameter `config`
   - Output of the `config` command is YAML formatted text
   - Attributes of the YAML structure are